Kpooja0823/Sorting-Visualizer-/README.md

 ## Introduction

 Sorting Visualizer is a Java-based interactive tool that visualizes various sorting algorithms, providing users with a hands-on way to learn and explore how algorithms like Bubble Sort, Selection Sort, Merge Sort, and others work in real-time.
-Whether you're new to programming or a seasoned developer, AlgoViz offers an intuitive graphical interface to observe and understand sorting processes step-by-step.
+Whether you're new to programming or a seasoned developer, It offers an intuitive graphical interface to observe and understand sorting processes step-by-step.

 ## Features